hannahnier/paint/README.md

 ## Contact

-The project was developed in collaboration with Hannah Rein.
-You can find Hannah on GitHub at [@hannahnier](https://github.com/hannahnier).
+The project was developed in collaboration with Barış Balcı.
+You can find Barış on GitHub at [@barisbalcimusic](https://github.com/barisbalcimusic).